 However, the route I took was a very short and sweet e-mail.
 I guessed that the Huffington Post got a couple of hundred pitches a day, and I wanted to make sure that when mine got to them, they would only have to read it for a few seconds.

 My hope was that it was interesting enough to get them to open my attachment.
 Here it is below:

 Thank you for taking the time to review my post.
 As you know, most people pay off debt in pretty normal ways.
 They cut back their spending or they pick up extra jobs.

 I had to actually move 3,000 miles away to a tiny Caribbean island in order to finally get the momentum I needed to knock out my debt once and for all.
 I attached my story to this message, and I appreciate the consideration!

 4. Send Your Pitch to the Right Place

-While the Huffington Post has a place where you can submit your blog post pitch through a “contact us” page, I wasn’t sure about the little box that they provided.
-I knew from my experience as a staff writer that it helped to have a good e-mail address to send things to.
+The Huffington Post has a place where you can submit your blog post pitch through a Google Form.
+But I know from my experience as a staff writer that it helps to have a good email address, or name when sending in your pitches.

-Maybe I’m a little Type-A (okay, a lot Type-A) but I just wanted to make sure that the e-mail sent, you know?
-I am the person who checks my sent folder every time I send an e-mail, and for something so important, I wanted to have the peace of mind that it got there.
+Maybe I’m a little Type-A (okay, a lot Type-A) but I want to make sure that the submission sent, and was received, you know?
+I am the person who checks my sent folder every time I send an email, and for something so important, I wanted to have the peace of mind that it got there.